-While there is no avoiding menopause, there may be a simple way for women to lessen some of the unpleasant symptoms that go along with it.
-Researchers in Central and South America recently found that regular exercise just a few days a week goes a long way toward relief.
+There may be a simple way for women to lessen some of the unpleasant symptoms that come with menopause: researchers in Central and South America found that regular exercise just a few days a week goes a long way toward relief.

 The majority of the women in the study (64%) led a sedentary lifestyle, which was defined as exercising fewer than three times a week.
 According to the study results, those women experienced more severe menopause symptoms overall, from hot flashes and bladder problems to depression and trouble sleeping.
 They were also more likely to be obese.